oracle/graal/docs/getting-started/graalvm-community/windows.md

 GraalVM Community Edition is available for Windows on the x64 architecture.
 You can install it on Windows from an archive file (_zip_).

-Follow these steps:
+Follow these steps to install GraalVM:

-1. Navigate to the [GraalVM Releases repository on GitHub](https://github.com/graalvm/graalvm-ce-builds/releases).
-Select Java **17** or **19** based distribution for Windows, and download.
+1. Navigate to the [GraalVM Downloads page](https://www.graalvm.org/downloads/).
+Select **17** or **20** for the Java version, **Windows** for the operating system, and download.
+It will download Oracle GraalVM.
+To download GraalVM Community Edition, go to the [GraalVM Releases repository on GitHub](https://github.com/graalvm/graalvm-ce-builds/releases).

 2. Change the directory to the location where you want to install GraalVM, then move the _.zip_ archive file to it.